|Coordinates:||43.8010 S 176.3531 W|

 Landscape of Chatham Islands changed due to grazing and subsequent wind erosion.
 These factors contributed to the loss of many dendroglyph trees.

-Already by 1940ies many local people believed that all dendroglyphs are gone.
+Already by the 1940s many local people believed that all dendroglyphs are gone.
 Nevertheless specialists came and proved the opposite.

-In late 1940ties there were found numerous fallen trees with carvings (3).
+In the late 1940s there were found numerous fallen trees with carvings (3).
 At that time dendroglyphs were found in 31 different places of Rehoa island and one place (Te Puinga) on Pitt Island.

 Last large scale review was made in November - December 1998 (1) when 147 trees were found in five locations around the Rehoa island.
 Authors of research were unsure whether all trees were found.
 Part of the finds could be deceptive: markings in the trees could be made by natural factors - such as wines.